jakubfi/ictester/doc/protocol.md

 ## DUT Connect

-This command causes the tester to configure it's pin connections and apply power to the DUT.
+This command causes the tester to configure its pin connections and apply power to the DUT.
 Requires the DUT to be set up first.
-DUT connect starts the test session; tests can be loaded and executed one by one.
+Note that if DUT connect is not sent explicitely, first `CMD_TEST_RUN` command will connect the DUT.

+DUT connection is established in 3 steps:

+* connect GND pin(-s),
+* connect VCC, pull-up and C pins,
+* configure MCU pins according to DUT pin functions.

+### Command format

 * 1 BYTE: command: `CMD_DUT_CONNECT`

-Valid responses:
+### Valid responses

 * `RESP_OK` - DUT connected
 * `RESP_ERR` - DUT cannot be connected